prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: I forgot my mnemonic, what can I do?**

 A: The mnemonic is a requirement to enabling withdraws in most cases, In some niche cases where users have both their validator keystore and withdrawal private keys they can still fully withdrawal safely without the mnemonic, but unless both are in possession one would not be able to produce the signed `blstoexecutionchange` message.
-It's important to stay calm and collected and continue searching or see help as needed, the ethstaker community provides an active support network on [reddit](https://www.reddit.com/r/ethstaker/) and [discord](https://discord.gg/urhv3xby)
+It's important to stay calm and collected and continue searching or see help as needed.
+The ethstaker community provides an active support network on [reddit](https://www.reddit.com/r/ethstaker/) and [discord](https://discord.gg/urhv3xby)

 **Q: I accidentally used my mnemonic on an open internet setting to generate the .json file, what happens?**